Quick Start: Evaluation¶

 4) Evaluate!¶

-This step will instantiate the ASTEvaluator class which will collect standard red-teaming metrics such as average target toxicity, attack succsess rate, average reward, average first turn the target is toxic.
+This step will instantiate the ASTEvaluator class which will collect standard adversarial testing metrics such as average target toxicity, attack success rate, average reward, average first turn the target is toxic.

-Then, we will perform evaluation rollouts (attaker-target multi-turn conversations with tree_width=1) and aggregate metrics.
+Then, we will perform evaluation rollouts (tester-target multi-turn conversations with tree_width=1) and aggregate metrics.
 The metrics will be saved to your repository as a json.

 # instantiate the evaluator (seeds is an optional argument, must have seeds or give n_rollouts to .evaluate below)